City of Bayside

 Location and boundaries

-The City of Bayside is located in Melbourne's middle southern suburbs, between 8 and 20 kilometres south of the Melbourne CBD.
-The City of Bayside is bounded by the Cities of Port Phillip and Glen Eira in the north, the City of Kingston in the east, and the Port Phillip Bay foreshore in the south and west.
-The City's boundaries are Head Street, St Kilda Street and Glen Huntly Road in the north, and the Nepean Highway, North Road, Thomas Street, the Frankston railway line and Charman Road in the east.
+The City of Bayside is located in Melbourne's middle-southern suburbs, between 8 and 20 kilometres south of the Melbourne CBD.
+The City of Bayside is bounded by the City of Port Phillip and the City of Glen Eira in the north, the City of Kingston in the east, and the Port Phillip Bay foreshore in the south and west.
+The City of Bayside's boundaries are Head Street, St Kilda Street and Glen Huntly Road in the north, and the Nepean Highway, North Road, Thomas Street, the Frankston railway line and Charman Road in the east.

 The City of Bayside encompasses the suburbs of Beaumaris, Black Rock, Brighton, Brighton East, Cheltenham (part), Hampton, Hampton East, Highett (part) and Sandringham.